facebookresearch/ActivityNet-Entities/README.md

 ```
 where setting `loc_mode=all` to perform evaluation on all object words while setting `loc_mode=loc` to perform evaluation only on correctly-predicted object words.

 We provide a Codalab evaluation [server](https://competitions.codalab.org/competitions/20537) for the validation set.
-The evaluation on the **public** test set is available now until ECCV deadline and will be temporarily closed afterwards.
-The server will reopen on both test sets around April 13th.
+The server on both test sets will open on April 13th.
 Please follow the example in `data/anet_entities_skeleton.txt` to format your submission file.

 ### FAQs
 1. How are the 10 frames sampled from each video clip (event)?